Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Athena.md

 |:--------------:|:------------:|:---------:|:--------:|:---------:|
 |       1        |      1       |   1 CT    |   5 CT   | 50 Meters |

-Form a close formation with your allies.
+Form a close formation with your nearby allies.
-You all gain +1 to block for the duration.
+You gain +1 to block for each ally in your formation

 ------------------
 <b><ins><i>Flank:</i></ins></b>